 - If you need to edit a service, click Edit next to the service you wish to modify, and click Update

 - When you're finished selecting your services, click Save and Continue

-- Next, you can specify your availability for your Online Booking services by selecting the dates, times, office locations, how often they repeat, which days of the week they're available, and the services offered for your availability slots
+- Next, you can specify your availability for your online appointment requests services by selecting the dates, times, office locations, how often they repeat, which days of the week they're available, and the services offered for your availability slots

 - Note: For more information on setting up availability, please see Managing your availability